Infinity (Charice album)

-Zyrus launched a seven-city tour across Asia in order to promote the official Asian release of the album in Summer 2012.
+Zyrus launched a seven-city tour across Asia in order to promote the album in Summer 2012.
 The tour began on March 2, 2012.

-The album's release in America was planned, but eventually cancelled.
+The album's release in America was planned, but eventually cancelled due to unsuccessful singles.

 Background

 On August 16, 2011, Zyrus's record label, Warner Bros.
 Records, announced their plans to release his second studio album early in Japan on October 5, 2011.
 On August 30 it was announced that the album would be titled Infinity.

 On March 28, 2012, Zyrus said that he had been working on the American release of the album and that its track listing would differ from the Asian version.
 No release date had been decided at the time.

 On July 27, 2013, he revealed the main reason why the album was never released in America: "Some of the songs didn't pass their standards.
 They're more about upbeat, danceable songs over there," he said in a statement.